11 Living Rooms Without A Sofa That You Need To See

 Living area with no couch used for relaxing, studying, reading, and simply hanging out with family and friends

-Beyond this, we see that the homeowner has set multiple chairs around a central coffee table.
+Beyond this, the homeowner has set multiple chairs around a central coffee table.
 This is better for families or smaller gatherings of friends.

 4. Dual chairs in front of a television